 We sampled basal resources, macroinvertebrates, and fishes during the summer of 2016.
 Basal resources and macroinvertebrates were sampled once in June, July, and August to account for fine-scale temporal variation in δ15N (Jardine et al. 2014), but fishes were only sampled in the last sampling event in August.
 Seston was collected by filtering three replicates of up to 10 L of water onto pre-combusted (550 °C, 4 hours) filters (Whatman GF/F, 47 mm O) in the field using a modified portable drill pump (Kelso and Baker 2016).
 Biofilm was collected by scraping five cobble-sized rocks within the reach.
 Nine replicates of fine benthic organic matter (FBOM) were collected using a food baster by sucking material off the stream bed from randomly selected pools at each site.
 Filamentous algae was collected by hand.
 To collect a representative sample of the macroinvertebrate assemblage, we used a D-framed kick net in a variety of habitats (i.e., riffle, pools, macrophytes, and river margins).
 Macroinvertebrates were kept in filtered stream water for 24 hours to allow for gut clearance, then frozen.
-We collected fish using a backpack electrofishing unit (Smith-Root, Vancouver, WA) to obtain muscle tissue samples for stable istope analysis.
+We collected fish using a backpack electrofishing unit (Smith-Root, Vancouver, WA) to obtain muscle tissue samples for stable isotope analysis.
 To minimize the number of fish euthanized, a muscle plug using a 5-mm biopsy punch was taken from fish greater than 300 mm in length.
+The stomach contents of fish greater than 300 mm were collected using pulsed gastric irrigation (Light et al. 1983), preserved in individual containers with 95% ethanol, and transported to the laboratory for identification.
 The remaining fish used for stable isotope analysis or stomach content analysis were euthanized with a lethal dose of MS-222, placed on ice and then frozen upon returning to the lab.
 Fish larger than 300 mm in length were returned to the stream.
 Macroinvertebrate and fish samples were then processed in the lab.

-We characterized macroinvertebrates into taxonomic groups into feeding groups for statistical analyses, but processed macroinvertebrates for stable isotope analysis at the taxonomic level (here after referred to as ‘taxonomic group’), The taxonomic groups were identified to family level using an invertebrate guide (i.e., taxonomic groups, Merritt et al. 2008), and we characterized each taxonomic group into feeding groups using an trait-based method.
+We characterized macroinvertebrates into feeding groups for statistical analyses, but processed macroinvertebrates for stable isotope analysis at the taxonomic level (here after referred to as ‘taxonomic group’), The taxonomic groups were identified to family level using an invertebrate guide (i.e., taxonomic groups, Merritt et al. 2008), and we characterized each taxonomic group into feeding groups using a trait-based method.
 Because larvae and adults have different feeding behaviors, Elmidae were separated by life stage during identification.
 We obtained invertebrate trophic trait data from the USA Freshwater Biological Traits Database (Vieira et al. 2006), and then assigned trait affinity scores from 0 (absent) to 3 (strong affinity) using “fuzzy-coding” to each feeding group (Chevene et al. 1994, Maitland 2020).
 For stable isotope analysis, we used individuals from each taxonomic group whenever possible but for small taxa we pooled individuals to ensure enough material for stable isotope analysis.

 In addition to the muscle plugs from the field, we obtain muscle fillets from the euthanized fish in the lab, but we only used tissue samples from the widely distributed fish species for statistical analysis.
 We removed muscle filets and the stomachs from each fish.
 Muscle filets were removed from the anterior dorsal portion of each fish prior to stable isotope analysis.
 Brown Trout Salmo trutta (Linnaeus, 1758), Creek Chub Semotilus atromaculatus (Mitchill, 1818), Longnose Dace Rhinichthys cataractae (Valenciennes, 1842), Longnose Sucker Catostomus catostomus (Forster, 1773) and White Sucker Catostomus commersonii (Lacépède, 1803) were used because these species were found at greater than 50% of the sites.